Milwaukie Pastry Kitchen

-Milwaukie Pastry Kitchen, established in the 1940s in downtown Milwaukie, Oregon, United States, at 10607 S.E.
-Main St., became the first black-owned and operated bakery in the state when Hurtis Mixon Hadley, Sr., and his wife Dorothy Butler-Bishop Hadley of Portland, Oregon purchased it in 1977.
-At that time, there were fewer than two percent African-Americans in the state, and even fewer Black-owned businesses.
+Milwaukie Pastry Kitchen, established in the 1940s in downtown Milwaukie, Oregon, United States, at 10607 SE Main St., became the first black-owned and operated bakery in the state when Hurtis Mixon Hadley Sr., and his wife Dorothy Butler-Bishop Hadley of Portland, Oregon purchased it in 1977.
+At that time, there were fewer than two percent African-Americans in the state and even fewer Black-owned businesses.
 The Oregon Historical Society Museum selected the Milwaukie Pastry Kitchen for inclusion in a permanent exhibit in 2014.

 Historical context

 Historically, Oregon's exclusion laws and institutional practices prohibited non-whites from settling in the state.
 Even after those laws were repealed in 1926, few African-Americans lived in Oregon.
 Black workers were attracted to Portland's shipyards between 1939 and 1945 to support the war effort, but discriminatory lending practices and segregationist real estate policies limited opportunities for Black individuals to own businesses.

 Racial attitudes were slow to change.
 "Reflecting national trends resulting from the Civil Rights Movement, Portland's African-Americans began to receive more equal treatment in the 1950s.
 New areas of potential employment where they had traditionally been excluded opened."
 The 1950 U.S. census records less than one percent of Oregon's population was African American; by 1990 it was about 1.7 percent.

 In 1959, Oregon voters finally ratified the Fifteenth Amendment to the United States Constitution, which prohibits states from denying citizens the right to vote based on "race, color, or previous condition of servitude."
-The federal Civil Rights Act of 1964 also ensured greater opportunities and access for minority citizens.
-More than a decade later, Hurtis Mixon Hadley and his wife Dorothy Butler-Bishop Hadley purchased the Milwaukie Pastry Kitchen and opened for business.
-According to the Portland Observer, "Milwaukie Pastry Kitchen was not only the sole black-owned business in the city of Milwaukie at the time, it was the first black-owned bakery in the entire state of Oregon."
+The Federal Civil Rights Act of 1964 also ensured greater opportunities and access for minority citizens.
+More than a decade later, Hurtis Mixon Hadley and his wife Dorothy Butler-Bishop Hadley purchased the Milwaukie Pastry Kitchen and opened it for business.
+According to the Portland Observer, "Milwaukie Pastry Kitchen was not only the sole black-owned business in the city of Milwaukie at the time, but it was also the first black-owned bakery in the entire state of Oregon."

 Hadley learned his trade in Oregon's three-year Baker's Technology and Apprenticeship program, completing and graduating from the program in two years, making him the first Black person in Oregon to be state-certified as a journeyman baker.
 As part of the apprenticeship program, Hadley attended Portland Community College, where he earned an Associate Degree in Baking Technology.
 According to the Northwest Labor Press, Hadley "...worked at several Albertsons in-store bakeries before accepting a job at the grocer as bakery manager/bakery trainer for the Oregon division.
 He had his eye on becoming a district manager, but was told at the time, 'Oregon isn't ready for a person of color in that position,' he said."